enthusiastic-js/form-observer/docs/form-validity-observer/integrations/README.md

 Because we promise a consistent API between the pure JS version of our package and the framework integrations for our package, we do not remove these methods from `@form-observer/svelte` (or our other integrations).
 However, you are free from such constraints.

+In this example, we added the `novalidate` option to the `autoObserve` action to help with displaying accessible error messages to our users.
+If you're unfamiliar with the significance of this attribute, see [_Enabling Accessible Error Messages during Form Submissions_](../guides.md#enabling-accessible-error-messages-during-form-submissions) for more details.

 ### 4&rpar; Create an Enhanced Version of the `configure` Method

 This is the most involved part of the process, though it still isn't too complicated.
 Here, we want to enhance the `FormValidityObserver.configure` method so that we can configure a field's constraints _and_ its error messages whenever `configure` is called.
 You can accomplish this in any way you please.
 We use [`React Hook Form`'s model](https://react-hook-form.com/docs/useform/register#options) because we believe it's intuitive and the most flexible.